 – FDR broke with tradition since George Washington, and ran for a third term.
 Had he not died, would he have kept going?

-– Finally, FDR put over 100,000 American Citizens into internment camps.
+– Finally, and perhaps most appallingly, FDR put over 100,000 American Citizens into internment camps.